darrell-plant/study-cards/README.md

 - Sync policies: add new only, overwrite if changed, or force overwrite all.
 - Default is **overwrite if changed**.
 - Folder hierarchy (Groups) is now supported and the `Groups` dropdown filters Sets by subfolder.
+- Multi-select Cards: select multiple Sets to study or combine; the textarea and session work with all selected files.

 ## 🔐 Permissions
 - Chrome will prompt to grant folder access.